cracksteady/tea-oss/README.md

 # Incenteavized (Buy Me a Tea) 🍵

-The **Buy Me a Tea Web3** decentralized application enables visitors to send you EVM compatible Tokens as tips and leave kind messages.
+The **Buy Me a Tea Web3** decentralized application enables visitors to send you (Goerli) ETH as tips and leave kind messages.
 It's constructed using Alchemy, Hardhat, Ethers.js, and Ethereum Goerli, with a ViteJS (ReactJS) frontend deployed on Netlify.

 You can try out the app here: https://incenteavized.netlify.app